What to Wear on a Long-Haul Flight: Comfortable Outfit Ideas

 In addition to your one carry-on bag, most airlines allow you to bring a personal item, such as a backpack or purse, on board.

-The best thing to do is take a backpack and load as much as possible inside.
-Just remember, only one bag can go above your head and the second under your feet.
-So, keep that in mind when choosing which personal item to take as a carry-on.
+The best thing to do is take a backpack and fill it as much as possible.
+Just remember, only one bag can go above your head, and the second goes under the seat in front of you.

 Bonus Packing Tips

-• Know your airline weight limit.
+• Know your airline’s weight limit.
 Essential, even 2kgs over can cost you big!

 • Roll, don’t fold.
 Rolling is far superior to folding.
 Rolled clothes take up much less space than folded ones.

-• Comfy clothes for long haul flights do not have to be expensive; buy cheap, and if you need to, leave them behind in your room for the maid if you purchase things along the way.
+• Comfy clothes for long-haul flights do not have to be expensive; buy cheap ones, and if you need to, leave them behind in your room for the maid if you purchase things along the way.

 Plus, Here Is How You Can Beat the Jet Lag Once You Arrive